LCSB-BioCore/GigaSOM.jl/README.md

       expressionPalette(100, alpha=0.5)))))   # colors for plotting (based on RdYlBu)
 ```

-The output may look like this (blue is negative expresison, red is positive):
+The output may look like this (blue is negative expresison of CD4, red is positive):

 ![Levine13 embedding with CD4 highlighted](docs/src/assets/Levine13-CD4.png "Levine13/CD4")